There is plenty of available parking, here’s where to find it and how much it costs.

 - Motorcycle parking - Dedicated motorcycle only spaces are available at three locations Downtown - in the 900 and 1000 blocks of Main Avenue, and on 9th Street.
 See the map above for specific locations.

 Durango is a bike friendly town and Downtown welcomes bikes.
 Lock your bike to the bike hitches on many of the Downtown parking meters for FREE!
 In summers, park your bike right on Main at the free bike parking in front of Carvers, Maria's Bookshop, Gazpacho’s, Cream Bean Berry, Maria’s Bookshop, Mountain Bike Specialists, El Moro Spirits and Tavern, Fired Up Pizza and Durango Coffee Company.
 A covered and lighted bike shelter is also available at the Transit Center.

-Ride on the Animas River Trail and access Downtown by departing the trail at Rotary Park, 12th Street, 9th Street or College Avenue at the DoubleTree Hotel.
+Ride on the Animas River Trail and access Downtown by departing the trail at Rotary Park, 12th Street, 9th Street, or College Avenue at the DoubleTree Hotel.

 You can ride your bike to the nearest bus stop, stow your bike on the bus, then ride it around Downtown after you arrive at the Transit Center.
-Durango buses all cost $1 per ride per person, but discounted passes are available.
+Durango buses all cost $1 per ride per person, and discounted passes are available for students.

 Private transportation is also an option.